-- Artificial disc replacement has been proven to effectively slow or prevents adjacent segment disease.
+- Artificial disc replacement has been proven to effectively slow or prevent adjacent segment disease.

 Spinal fusions can be successful.
 However, they are associated with high rates of adjacent segment disease (ASD).
 Meaning, if you have spinal fusion surgery, according to the evidence, there is a 40 percent chance you’ll experience similar back problems either above or below your original fusion within 5 years due to adjacent segment disease (sometimes called adjacent segment degeneration).

 During fusion surgery, the vertebral motion segment within the affected area of your spine is removed and replaced with bone graft, rods and spacers.
 Once fused, the material locks above and below the vertebrae creating a solid bone mass.
 The procedure has the potential to relieve back pain, but not without consequence.